tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: Electronic verification balance

-All normal analysis and listed functions are available here as well as any normal Odoo Report.
+All normal analysis and listed functions are available here as well as any normal CoquiAPPs Report.

 DIOT Report (Requires Accounting App)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~